DNALinux/ai/README.md

 - **query**: Queries the vector database with a text prompt.
 - **clear_database**: Clears the vector database.

+### `RAG` Class Introduction

+The `RAG` (Retrieval-Augmented Generation) class provides a comprehensive solution for integrating a vector database with the LLaMA3 model to generate and stream answers based on user queries.
+It includes functionalities for setting up the vector database, generating prompts, and creating answers with both regular and streaming outputs.

+#### Key Functionalities

+- **Initialization**:
+  - `__init__`: Initializes the `RAG` class, setting up the vector database with specified directories and a default embedding model.
+  - `_setup_vector_db`: Checks if the vector database exists and populates it with data if needed.
+  - `_is_database_populated`: Verifies if the vector database contains data.

+- **Prompt Generation**:
+  - `generate_prompt`: Creates a prompt for querying the model, incorporating the user's question and the retrieved context.

+- **Answer Generation**:
+  - `generate_answer`: Generates an answer using the vector database and the LLaMA3 model.
+  - `stream_answer`: Generates an answer with streaming output, providing real-time response chunks.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the [LICENSE](LICENSE) file for details.